-I’m in love with this smoothie’s unique flavour combination (think: refreshing, tangy, and lightly sweet), not to mention how amazing—almost euphoric—I feel when I drink this.
-I read up on the ingredients a bit, and I’m not surprised why this makes me feel so darn good:
+I’m in love with this smoothie’s unique flavour combination (think: refreshing, tangy, and lightly sweet), not to mention how amazing—almost euphoric—I feel when I drink it.
+I read up on the ingredients a bit, and I’m not surprised this makes me feel so darn good:

 Cilantro: Detoxifying and helps remove heavy metals from the body.
 Also antibacterial, immune-enhancing, and aids digestion.

 Red Leaf Lettuce: Source of folate and soluble fibre.
-The deep pigment in red lettuce leaves means that it contains extra beneficial antioxidants.
+The deep pigment in red lettuce leaves means that it contains an extra boost of antioxidants.
 The watery nature of lettuce helps flush toxins from the body.
 Also thought to have a calming or sedative effect on the body.